haga-rak/fluxzy.core/README.md

 # fluxzy
-Fluxzy is a HTTP analyzer/debugger engine, focused on measuring performance. fluxzy is build with .NET, that means that it runs on any platform supporting this later.
+HTTP analyzer/debugger engine, focused on measuring performance. fluxzy is build with .NET, that means that it runs on any platform supporting this later.

 # fluxzy.cli (fxzy)
 fxzy is a command line tool taking full advantage of the fluxzy engine, allowing you to a automate fluxzy features without writing any line of code.
 Run `fxzy --help` to get more information about this tool.